radix-io-archived/mdcs/README.md

 }
 ```

-Note that in our implementation of push_multi, we simply do what an iteration
+Note that in our implementation of `push_multi`, we simply do a `for` loop
-over push_one would do.
+over what `push_one` would do.
 But one could think of counter types for which there is
 a better way of handling items in batches than iterating through them one by one.

 Let's now create our type in the server: